How to warp a gradient in Photoshop

 The gradient did not bend with the text.

-To make it easier to see, I’ll re-open the Gradient Overlay options by double-clicking on the words Gradient Overlay in the Layers panel:
+To make this even easier to see, double-click Gradient Overlay in the Layers panel

 Doubling-clicking on the words Gradient Overlay to reopen the Layer Style dialog box.